Nepal Airlines

 Nepal Airlines Corporation (नेपाल वायुसेवा निगम), formerly known as Royal Nepal Airlines (शाही नेपाल वायुसेवा), is the flag carrier of Nepal.
 Founded in 1958, it is the oldest airline of the country.
 Out of its main base at Tribhuvan International Airport, Kathmandu, the airline operates domestic services within Nepal and medium-haul services in Asia.
 The airline's first aircraft was a Douglas DC-3, used to serve domestic routes and a handful of destinations in India.
 The airline acquired its first jet aircraft, Boeing 727s, in 1972.
 As of February 2023, the airline operates a fleet of six aircraft.
-Since 2013, the airline has been on the list of air carriers banned in the European Union.
+Since 2013, the airline has been on the list of air carriers banned in the European Union due to safety concerns.

 History

 1950s and 1960s: early years

 The airline was established in July 1958 as Royal Nepal Airlines Corporation with one Douglas DC-3.
-At the beginning, its services were limited to Simara, Pokhara and destinations to India such as Patna, Calcutta and Delhi.
+At the beginning, its services were limited to Simara, Pokhara and destinations in India, such as Patna, Calcutta and Delhi.
 In 1961, Pilatus Porter STOL aircraft joined the fleet, and in 1963 12-seater Chinese Feng Shou-2 Harvesters were brought into service, opening up the kingdom's more remote routes.

 Nepal's geopolitical situation produced a strange, politically mixed fleet, which was typically financed through aid programs from the country of manufacture.
 Seven more Douglas DC-3s were added to the fleet between 1959 and 1964.
 Furthermore, China supplied a couple of Feng Shou-2 aircraft which did not enter scheduled service.
 Bell Helicopters leased from Singapore were also used for charters.
 Two Russian Mi-4 helicopters also flew on scheduled routes to remote points.
 The route network was expanded internally and externally, soon reaching Dhaka in what was then East Pakistan.

 In 1966, a turboprop Fokker F27 was added to the airline's fleet.